 Goodwill is tested annually on November 30 for impairment.
 Goodwill and intangible assets are also tested more frequently if events and circumstances indicate that the assets might be impaired.
 The provisions of the accounting standard for goodwill and other intangible assets allow us to first assess qualitative factors to determine whether it is necessary to perform a quantitative impairment test.
 Events and circumstances considered in determining whether the carrying value of goodwill and intangible assets may not be recoverable include but are not limited to significant changes in performance relative to expected operating results; significant changes in the use of the assets; and significant changes in competition and market dynamics.
 These estimates are inherently uncertain and can be affected by numerous factors, including changes in economic, industry or market conditions, changes in business operations, a loss of a significant customer, changes in competition or changes in the share price of common stock and market capitalization.
 If our stock price were to trade below book value per share for an extended period of time and/or we experience adverse effects of a continued downward trend in the overall economic environment, changes in the business itself, including changes in projected earnings and cash flows, we may have to recognize an impairment of all or some portion of our goodwill and intangible assets.
 An impairment loss is recognized to the extent that the carrying amount exceeds the asset or asset group's fair value.
-If the fair value is lower than the carrying value, a material impairment charge may be recoverability.
+If the fair value is lower than the carrying value, a material impairment charge may be reported in our financial results.
+We exercise judgment in the assessment of the related useful lives of intangible assets, the fair values, and the recoverability.
 In certain instances, the fair value is determined in part based on cash flow forecasts and discount rate estimates.
 We cannot accurately predict the amount and timing of any impairment of goodwill or intangible assets.
-Should the value of goodwill or intangible assets become impaired, we would record the appropriate charge, which could have an adverse effect on our financial condi
+Should the value of goodwill or intangible assets become impaired, we would record the appropriate charge, which could have an adverse effect on our financial condition and results of operations.